-The administrative fee paid to the School Board during the year ended June 30, 2022 totaled approximately \$86,000, which is reflected as a general administration expense/expenditure in the accompanying statement of activities and statement of revenues, expenditures and changes in fund balances of governmental funds.
+As the School was in its planning year, for the year ended June 30, 2022, the Service Provider provided to the School its resources and management services on a project basis.
+The School incurred service fees of \$150,000 that are reflected as a school administration expense/expenditure in the accompanying statements of activities and statement of revenues, expenditures and changes in fund balances-governmental funds.

-A Charter School and Component Unit of the District School Board of Polk County, Florida
+A Charter School and Component Unit of the District School Board of Duval County, Florida